totara/totara-docker-dev/README.md

  * Totara source code: https://help.totaralearning.com/display/DEV/Getting+the+code
  * Docker: https://www.docker.com (for Docker on Mac please read warning below)
  * Docker-compose: https://docs.docker.com/compose/install (included in Docker for Mac/Windows)
- * Docker-sync: http://docker-sync.io/ (optional, for more speed on Mac)
+ * Docker-sync: http://docker-sync.io/ (optional, for more speed on Mac, not needed for Linux)
  * At least 3.25GB of RAM for MSSQL

 > ##### Warning Docker for Mac